pflanze/functional-perl/docs/intro.md

 As you can see, we have created `$s2` without mutating `$s1`.

-The `..update` method passes the old value to the given function and substitutes it for what the function returns.
+The `..update` method passes the old value to the given function and replaces it with what the function returns.
 The `..set` methods use the given value directly.
 Those methods are generated automatically by FP::Struct.